16 of the world’s most endangered animals

 Orangutans

-Why is the orangutan endangered?
 All three species of orangutan—the Sumatran orangutan, the Bornean orangutan, and the Tapanuli orangutan—are critically endangered.
-Orangutans face the threats of hunting, fires, and habitat destruction, reducing their numbers.
+Orangutans face the threats of hunting, fires, and habitat destruction, often due to palm oil plantations—all of which are reducing their numbers.

-How many orangutans are left?
-Currently, there isn’t any accurate population information available on orangutans.
+Currently, there isn’t any accurate population information from the IUCN on orangutans, so we don’t know how many are left.
 We do know that their numbers are decreasing.

 Gorillas

-Why are gorillas endangered?
-Gorillas are endangered due to habitat loss, hunting for bushmeat, and disease.
+Gorillas are primarily threatened by habitat loss, hunting for bushmeat, and disease.

 African forest elephants

-Are elephants endangered?
 All three elephant species are endangered, but the African forest elephant, native to the tropical forests of sub-Saharan Africa, is critically endangered.
-The African forest elephant faces threats of poaching and illegal trade, habitat loss, and human conflict.
+The African forest elephant faces threats of poaching and illegal trade, habitat loss, and human conflict in their range.
 Their slow reproduction also plays a role in their declining population.

-Why is the saola endangered?
-The saola, a forest-dwelling bovine native to Vietnam and Laos that looks similar to a deer, is critically endangered due to commercial hunting, habitat destruction for commercial agriculture, roads, and mining, and the fact that the saola population is so small that individuals may become separated from one another and unable to breed.
+The saola, also called the spindlehorn or Asian unicorn, is a forest-dwelling bovine native to Vietnam and Laos that looks similar to a deer.
+It is critically endangered due to commercial hunting, habitat destruction for commercial agriculture, roads, and mining, and the fact that the saola population is so small that individuals may become separated from one another and unable to breed.

 Brown spider monkeys

-Are spider monkeys endangered?
-Yes, out of the seven species of spider monkeys, six are endangered or critically endangered.
+Yes, out of the seven species of spider monkeys, six are classed by the IUCN as endangered or critically endangered.
 The brown spider monkey is critically endangered and has a decreasing population, though its population numbers are unknown.
 Brown spider monkeys face threats of hunting and habitat loss.

 Are spider monkeys good pets?
 No, spider monkeys should not be kept as pets.
 They are wild animals that cannot be domesticated, and because of their endangered status, illegal trade and trafficking pose a threat to spider monkeys.